nolo2k9/Sha256_Sha512/README.md

 - the inputted message
 - the padding of bits
-- size of inputted message
+- size of the inputted message

 All of these elements combined should have a size of a whole multiple of 1024 bits, as the formatted message will be processed in blocks of 1024 bits.
-For this reason each block needs 1024 bits.
+For this reason, each block needs 1024 bits.
 ##### Padding
 In padding bits are added to the original message, this is done to get the needed length of a message.
-Zero's are used for this with a starting 1 for example (10000000........0000000)[13] .To follow the outlines laid out in the algorithm, padding needs to be implemented if the correct size is off even by 1 bit [13].
+Zeroes are used for this with a starting 1 for example (10000000........0000000)[13].To follow the outlines laid out in the algorithm, padding needs to be implemented if the correct size is off even by 1 bit [13].
-The total size value ust be represented in 128 bits, that is 128 bits sort of a multiple of 1024.
+The total size value must be represented in 128 bits, that is 128 bits sort of a multiple of 1024.
 This is the only limitation for the size of the input message [13].

 SHA512 processes each block of 1024 bits from the inputted message, it does this using the result from the previous block.
-For the first block of 1024 bits a default value is used to start this process.
+For the first block of 1024 bits, a default value is used to start this process.

 The result from each block is stored in a hash buffer, this also holds the final digest of the whole process. \
 ***